Hackalist/Hackalist.github.io/README.md

 =================================
 The Hackalist API is split into separate JSON files for each month of each year, following the file pattern "/api/1.0/YEAR/MONTH.json".

+Listings are sorted chronology based on the starting date of the hackathon.
+If two hackathons start on the same day, they are sorted alphabetically.

 ##2014
 * August - http://www.hackalist.org/api/1.0/2014/08.json
 * September - http://www.hackalist.org/api/1.0/2014/09.json